tiagovtristao/react-table-container/README.md

 Limitations
 -----------

-* HTML `caption` and `tfoot` table elements are currently not supported.
-Using them might cause unexpected behaviour.
+* HTML `caption` table element is currently not supported.
+Using it might cause unexpected behaviour.

 Contributing
 ------------